 - Watch some IG Stories highlights.
 Most travel influencers who use Instagram save some of their best destination content into trip “Highlights.”
 Head over to your favorite Instagrammer's profile and watch a few of these to inspire some wanderlust.
 (Highlights are displayed in circles above the main photo feed on a user's IG profile.)

 5. Spin the globe and learn about a new country

+It's never a bad time to learn something new about the world!
 You could either choose places you've always been interested in visiting (maybe use your new bucket list to help decide this!), or you could literally spin a globe and choose randomly.